Polarization-Lab/MMViewPy/README.md

-# rgbirpy
+# MMViewPy
-python module for processing rmmd files from the RGB950
+python module for processing rmmd & cmmi files from the RGB950 polarimeter

 Installation Instructions